Thursday, May 1, 2025

 Tina's Glass Valentine Tree

 3 Mar: Our string of afternoon naps came to an end.
 Ron wrote postcards, planning to mail them but arrived at the post office too late to buy stamps.
+On the ride to the Post Office, a few budding red buds caught Ron's eye.
+Spring is coming soon to a Texas near us.
 We were delighted to get to bed reasonably early again this evening.
 5.5 Miles

 2 Mar, Sunday: Today we got up early enough to be ready when Jon showed up to give us a ride to church.
 Afterwards we all enjoyed lunch at Oscar's Bistro (click here).
 Ron spent an hour lining up which postcards he wanted to send to which people as a reply to Christmas cards, and then we laid down for a nice afternoon nap.
 Retirement is wonderful.
 4.6 Miles